James Aquavella, M.D.

 James Zavislan, Ph.D.

-Dr. Zavislan's research areas include improving the performance of optical imaging systems by modeling and measuring the coherence properties of light returned from objects of interest and adjacent objects not of interest.
+Dr. Zavislan's is Associate Professor in the Institute of Optics and currently serves as Associate Dean for Education in the Hajim School of Engineering and Applied Sciences.
+His research focuses on improving the performance of optical imaging systems by modeling and measuring the coherence properties of light returned from objects of interest and adjacent objects not of interest.